 The current R-48 zoning limits the maximum building height to 10 storeys and 30m.
-For this project, a height of 15 storeys and 45m is proposed, in conformance with applicable OCP Guidelines.
+For this project, a height of 16 storeys and 47.57m is proposed, in conformance with applicable OCP Guidelines.
 Further, we believe this height is appropriate for the following reasons:

-- The project's most immediate context includes buildings with heights ranging between 9 and 17 storeys - The proposed height is reasonable in proportion to the 30m Cook Street width - Additional height has little shadowing impact on Cook Street owing to its North-South alignment - Helps reinforce the building's role as the Downtown Area gateway marker
+- The project's most immediate context includes existing buildings with heights ranging between 9 and 17 storeys and a proposed development with 17- and 19- storey towers - The proposed height is reasonable in proportion to the 30m Cook Street width - · Additional height has little shadowing impact on Cook Street owing to its North-South alignment - Helps reinforce the building's role as the Downtown Area gateway marker

 We believe the above rationale also applies to the encroachment of upper storeys into the 1:5 setback ratio line.
-Stepping the building mass back at levels 11 - 12 would undermine the building's design intent and its role as an important urban marker along Cook Street.
+Stepping the building mass back at levels 11-12 would undermine the building's design intent and its role as an important urban marker along Cook Street.
+Additionally, our comprehensive analysis has shown that the adherence to the 1:5 setback would actually have a negative impact on Olympic Mountains views along Cook Street.